Pers8/obsidian-files/IB/English.md

 $\star$ Analysing various forms of literary and non literary texts
 $\star$ Explore cultural significance to gain deeper understanding

-In identifying the text, we have to determine the type of communication you're analysing *Ex : Advertisement, speech, social media, post, public signage* Understand the genre and purpose of the text is crucial for the context
+- In identifying the text, we have to determine the type of communication you're analysing *Ex : Advertisement, speech, social media, post, public signage*
+- Understand the genre and purpose of the text is crucial for the context
+- Contextualize the text